yowainwright/yowainwright.github.io/drafts/2019-03-07-imagine-you-had-a-highlighter.md

 ## If I had a spoken word highlighter, I'd say it once and highlight the good s**t

+Constantly f**king up while trying to say what I want to say has caused me to hurt relationships that I care about about topics that I care about—like my feelings.
+If I had a spoken word highlighter, I'd say what I felt once and highlight the good s\*\*t.
+I'd then ask if what I had highlighted made sense and ask how the listener interpreted what I'd said.
+If they did, we could move on.

+Upon coming up with this idea, I realized I don't have a spoken word highlighter but I can ask the question or clarify what I'd like the listener to receive as highlighted.

+> "Thanks for what you've told me.
+If you had written down what you just said, what would you highlight with a highlighter?".

+With this concept speakers and listeners can now take on the ability to clarify important statements—a truly important thing for feeling listened to and understandings.

 ## Other spoken word helpful concents

+The concept of the highlighter is not the only grammatical tool that can be useful in verbal conversation.
+Asking the order of a list of items or directions can be key to understanding importance.
+Describing conversation change with saying new paragraph could clarify a change in conversation.

 ## Conclusion, healing from the problem of saying too much